ibNez/rag-document-handler/README.md

 ## 📋 How It Works

 1. **Content Processing**: Documents (PDFs, text files, etc.) are uploaded and processed for text extraction
-2. **URL & Email Processing**: URLs are automatically scraped to extract page titles and stored in `knowledgebase.db`; email ingestion will likewise persist messages and headers in the same database
+2. **URL & Email Processing**: URLs are automatically scraped to extract page titles and stored in `knowledgebase.db`; email messages are downloaded from configured accounts and persisted with their embeddings
 3. **Vector Embedding**: The embedding model transforms text content into numerical vectors representing semantic meaning
 4. **Vector Storage**: Generated embeddings are stored in a Milvus vector database optimized for high-dimensional vectors
 5. **Semantic Retrieval**: Applications can query the database for semantic search and content recommendation